 Nicole’s work is driven by a search for new ways to use images and stories to heal and connect people to each other and to nature.
-She does this through documentaries, video art, music videos, community building projects and by helping others do great work.
-Her creative projects have earned her an Emmy Award, many festival awards, two fellowships and praise by media around the world, including The New York Times, Variety, and The Oprah Winfrey Show.
-Her work has led to thousands of community events and discussions and she has spoken on panels and conducted workshops for numerous institutions, including the Sundance International Film Festival, Independent Feature Project, Ford Foundation and Columbia University.
+Her creative projects have earned her an Emmy Award and many festival awards.
+Her work has led to thousands of community events and discussions.

-Nicole was the Producer, Director and Videographer for Before You Go (HBO) about her father who died of AIDS in 1993.
-She was Producer and Videographer for 90 MILES (POV/PBS) which was Directed by Juan Carlo Zaldívar and about his family and the rift between the United States and Cuba.
+Nicole was the Producer, Director and Cameraperson for the Emmy award-winning Before You Go (HBO) about her father who died of AIDS in 1993.
+She was a Producer and Videographer for 90 MILES (POV/PBS) which was Directed by Juan Carlo Zaldívar and about his family and the rift between the United States and Cuba.
 It won Best Documentary at both New York Latino International Film Festival and at Festival de Nuevo Cine Latinoamericano in Cuba.

 In 2018 she directed and edited Sing The Water Song, a short music video created in collaboration with Native American grandmothers.
 Prior to that she created ParentEarth, a media project about healthy food for children.
 She was the Creative Director and then Executive Director of MediaRights, a nonprofit organization dedicated to media for social change and the award-wining Media That Matters Film Festival.
 She was a Sustainability Leaders Network Fellow and a W.K.
 Kellogg Foundation Food and Community Fellow.